ttldtor/cl-wrapper/README.md

 ## Use Case: GraalVM native-image

 This tool is especially useful when GraalVM `native-image` builds native binaries using `cl.exe` and you want to customize or override compiler behavior — e.g., forcing static linking via `/MT`.
+The utility is launched in the context of the Visual Studio shell (`vcvars*.bat`) using the maven step, so `cl.exe` will be in the path.
+In extreme cases, `cl-wrapper.exe` can be changed to `cl.exe`

 ---